Hussein Fazal

-Hussein Fazal is a serial entrepreneur based in San Francisco.
-He is the co-founder and CEO of Super.com, An American technology company.
-Previously, Fazal co-founded AdParlor, one of the earliest Facebook ad optimization companies, later acquired by adknowledge in 2011.
+Hussein Fazal is a Canadian-born American serial entrepreneur based in San Francisco.
+He is the co-founder and CEO of Super.com, an American technology company.
+Previously, Fazal co-founded AdParlor, one of the earliest Facebook ad optimization companies, later acquired by AdKnowledge in 2011.

 Early life and education

-Fazal was born and raised in Canada.
-He attended the University of Waterloo, where he earned a Computer Science degree.
+Fazal was born and raised in Vancouver, Canada.
+His family are Ismaili Muslims.

+Fazal attended the University of Waterloo, where he earned a computer science degree.
 Fazal also attended Waterloo's co-op program along with Henry Shi.
 In 2011, He was accepted into the NEXT 36 program.

 Career

 Fazal started his career as a software developer at Bell Canada in 2008.
 Later that year, he along with Kristaps Ronka co-founded AdParlor, a bootstrapped Facebook and X ad optimization platform.
 As one of the first companies to focus on performance marketing for social media, AdParlor worked with advertisers to scale their campaigns.
 The company generated over $100 million in revenue and later in 2011 was acquired by AdKnowledge.